Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 Anything else would just be covering up this fact.

 For starters, I am not the kind of person that always has the "next hot idea".
 I have difficulty creating from a blank slate.
 Give me a problem, I will find a creative way to bridge the gap.
-That being said, one day I thought that it would be cool if I could write code in an editor that is themed to a specific anime girl.
+Out of the blue, one day I thought that it would be cool if I could write code in an editor that is themed to a specific anime girl.
 Since then, I have held onto this idea with an iron grip.